SamuelMathieu-code/LaScaMolMR.jl/docs/src/index.md

 ### Linkage Desiquilibrium and MR

-The `ClumpAndMR` function performs clumping over every pair of (exposure, outcome) and calls Mendelian randomization fonctions.
+The `clumpAndMR` function performs clumping over every pair of (exposure, outcome) and calls Mendelian randomization fonctions.
 You can thus use it if potential IV selection was already performed.

 ```@docs
-ClumpAndMR
+clumpAndMR
 ```

 ### Mendelian Randomization functions